hmeftah/fedora-postgresql/README.md

 server.

 # Installation
-First of all the Dockerfile will grab the latest Fedora image and set up an sshd connectivity.
+First of all the Dockerfile will grab the latest Fedora image and set up a sshd connectivity.